The Zone is a tabletop rpg about doomed journeys into magical mutational horror—think Annihilation & Stalker.

 In July 2020, Raph started coding a digital version from scratch.
 A year and a heck of a lot of playtesting later, The Zone is now an online multiplayer storytelling experience that doesn’t just give you a virtual tabletop: it walks players through safety tools, teaches the rules, makes all the moves accessible, takes care of the atmosphere, and guides everything from start to end.

 Raph opened the game to early access on April 17, 2021, and has been actively improving the game since, including adding the ability for anyone to mod and theme the game.
-Hundreds of expeditions have entered THE ZONE and left feedback, which has allowed Raph to continue to refine the game for its physical Kickstarter in September.
+Hundreds of expeditions have entered THE ZONE and left feedback, which allowed Raph to refine the game before its physical Kickstarter in September 2022.

 “I think this has become a pretty interesting hybrid of a video game and a ttrpg.
 I’m hoping for many more self-contained digital ttrpg experiences like this, that really guide you from start to finish”